Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which two things should the Scrum Team do during the first Sprint?(choose the best two answers)
+### Which two things should the Scrum Team do during the first Sprint? (choose the best two answers)

 - [x] Develop and deliver at least one piece of functionality.
-- [ ] Develop and deliver at least one piece of functionality.
 - [x] Deliver an Increment of useful and valuable product
 - [ ] Determine the complete architecture and infrastructure for the product.
 - [ ] Create the complete Product Backlog to be developed in subsequent Sprints.